Beach couple

 Siesta Beach

+The public beach access also has hundreds of parking spots, a giant sandcastle playground, beach volleyball nets and picnic/grilling areas for an afternoon barbecue.
 The beach itself is huge, so there's lots of room for the kids to spread out and play.
 But that size is one common drawback for parents, as it can take a while to walk from the parking lot to the edge of the water.
 Pack accordingly in case you need a free hand to give tired little legs a lift.

 Lido Beach

 The sand at Lido Beach in Sarasota runs a close second to that at Siesta Beach.
-But the crowds here can be a bit thinner (though the word is getting out).
-Lido gets frequent praise from parents for its year-round lifeguards, easy access to clean restrooms, and above-average snack bar.
-"It's not junky concession food but is actually really well-done food," says Karla Gore, a mom of two and co-owner of SURFit USA (941-952-8245, surfitusa.com), which offers frequent paddleboard clinics for kids and adults at Lido Beach.
-"On Sundays it has lobster rolls that are really good."
+Lido gets frequent praise from parents for its year-round lifeguards, easy access to clean restrooms and showers and an above-average snack and beverage bar.
+"It's not junky concession food but is actually really well-done food," says Karla Gore, a mom of two and co-owner of SURFit USA, which offers frequent paddleboard clinics for kids and adults at Lido Beach.
+"On Sundays, it has lobster rolls that are really good."
+Cool down after a day of sun and surf with a Pop Craft popsicle, available right at the beach.

 Nokomis Beach

-Caspersen Beach and Manasota Beach
+Manasota Beach